KleberVales/payment-system/README.md

 ## 🚀 Possible Improvements

-The project can be extended to explore additional
+The project can be extended to explore additional backend and software-design concepts, such as: